LiU-SeeGoals/controller/README.md

 * `WEB_VISION_UI_PORT` - port on host machine for SSL vision UI when running docker
 * `WEB_GC_UI_PORT` - port on host machine for game controller UI when running docker

+## Updating protobuf files
+Follow the instructions [here](https://github.com/LiU-SeeGoals/proto-messages) when you've updated the actual protobuf files.
+To make this project use the newest files from the proto-go repo, run `go get github.com/LiU-SeeGoals/proto_go@main`.

 <!-- ## Docker environment
 The docker environment should be used for local development.
 It uses sim to simulate the game.